nikolai-baschinski/STM32F767ZI_LD1_PG0_Toggle_bare_metal/README.md

-This us a bare metal project for the STM32F767ZI on a Nucleo-F767ZI.
+This is a bare metal project for the STM32F767ZI on a Nucleo-F767ZI.
 It toggles the green LED (LD1) with 1 Hz and the output pin G0 with 50 Hz.

 1. Clone the repo with git